executionunit/csgjs-cpp/README.md

 # Building

-The code uses CMake (version 3.16 or greater).
+The code uses CMake (version 3.14 or greater).
 I've tested building on Windows, Linux and macOS.
-Performance measurements are only done on Windows.
+Performance measurements are only done on Windows (see Timer comment above).

 # Running